Enhancing Quantum Annealing via entanglement distribution: Distributing non-local couplings

 So that we get the whole Trotterized evolution

-The local unitary evolution operators $U_L(t_k, t_{k+1})$ represent a partial evolution of the quantum state inside the quantum annealing processor.
-These alternate with the non-local unitary operators $U_N(t_k, t_{k+1})$, which simulate and distribute the non-local couplings between qubits in separate quantum processors.
-These are implemented via a unitary distribution protocol, i.e. telegates, such as the one proposed in \cite{eisertOptimalLocalImplementation2000}.
+The approximation in \cref{eq:evol-approx} is valid as long as the considered process is adiabatic for the interval $[t_k, t_k+\Delta t_k]$ (otherwise it would have to be described with a time-ordered exponential, or an higher-order approximation).
+Since our main application is for quantum annealing, we take the approximation valid.
+The local unitary evolution operators $U_L(t_k, t_{k+1})$ represent a partial evolution of the quantum state inside the quantum annealing processor through the physics of its hardware.
+These alternate with the non-local unitary operators $U_N(t_k, t_{k+1})$, which simulate and distribute the non-local couplings between qubits within and between quantum processors.
+These are implemented via a unitary distribution protocol, i.e. telegates, such as the one proposed in \cite{eisertOptimalLocalImplementation2000}. $U_N$ is a generic two-qubit unitary; it can be decomposed into two CNOT gates interleaved with single qubit gates \cite{tucciIntroductionCartanKAK2005}.
 Therefore, the distributed annealing process corresponds to the fast switching between local $H_L$ and non-local $H_N$ Hamiltonians, the latter which are implemented via telegates.
-A similar process which Trotterizes between analog evolution and digital gates on a single quantum processor has been first proposed in \cite{parra-rodriguezDigitalAnalogQuantumComputation2020} and realized experimentally in \cite{babukhinHybridDigitalanalogSimulation2020}.